LASIK Eye Surgery Treating Eye Problems

-LASIK eye surgery is one of the most common surgical procedures, but many wonder, “What does LASIK correct?”
+LASIK eye surgery is one of the most common surgical procedures, but many wonders, “What does LASIK correct?”
 To answer this question, you need to have an understanding of the eye, and how LASIK works.
 Tylock-George Eye Care and Laser Center, Dallas LASIK specialists led by Dr. Gary Tylock, have the answers you need to understand LASIK.

 The human eye works something like a camera.
 Light enters the eye through the cornea, and as it does, it is bent or refracted.
 This bent light travels through the pupil and into the lens, which fine-tunes the focus of light into the retina.
 The retina turns the light into electrical impulses, which travel along the optic nerve to the brain where the image is interpreted.
 The curvature of your cornea, the power of your lens, and the length of your eye can all influence the way your eye bends lights.
 Problems with the way that your eye focuses light are called refractive errors, and they can manifest in different conditions.